Noroff-FEU-Assignments/project-exam-2-LinnSC/README.md

 ## Description

-This is the final project exam of the last semester of Front-end Development at Noroff.
+This is the final project exam of Front-end development 2nd year.
 We had two options for this exam, to create a hotel booking site or work with a "real world client".

 I chose to work with a real world client.
 The client is my employer, Jobbkretser AS. <br>
 “JK Portalen” is a portal that Jobbkretser are going to build for their Partners.
 The portal are going to be used to registrate and keep track of existing customers, candidates, and assignments.<br>